rtlnl/phoenix/README.md

 - `aws --endpoint-url=http://localhost:4572 s3 mb s3://my-bucket` to create a bucket in local S3
 - `aws --endpoint-url=http://localhost:4572 s3api put-bucket-acl --bucket my-bucket --acl public-read` to set up a policy for testing with local s3
 - `aws --endpoint-url=http://localhost:4572 s3 cp /your/path/data.jsonl s3://my-bucket/data/` to copy a file to local S3

+To know more in details how to use the system, go to the [wiki](https://github.com/rtlnl/phoenix/wiki) section in this repository.
+If you have any question, open an Issue and we will help you :rocket:

 ## How to run tests